kcamenzind/BluespecIntroGuide/BluespecStudentGuide.md

 ### Data Types

 Bluespec has both built-in data types and user-defined data types.
-It's important to remember that no matter what data type you're using in your code, when it's compiled to hardware everything is just stored as bits.
-What the types do is allow you to not have to worry about the underlying structure of those bits.
+No matter what data type you're using in your code, when it gets synthesized to hardware everything is just stored as bits.
+However, types allow us to focus on the value of our variables rather than how they'll translate into bits.

 #### Literals

 When we write programs, we often have to assign hard-coded numeric values to variables.
-It's best practice to write all Bluespec literals with explicit sizes, but it is possible to write both sized and unsized literals.
+It's good practice to write all Bluespec literals with explicit sizes, but it is possible to write both sized and unsized literals.
 Unsized literals are most useful when you want set a variable (or some section of a variable) to all 0's or all 1's, or when using Integers (since the Integer type is unsized anyway, more on that below).

 **Sized literals:**
 ```bluespec